T20X/notes/C++MemoryModelObjects.md

 ```
       int i = 42;
       alignas(int) unsigned char buffer[sizeof(int)];
       void* newJ = std::memcpy(buffer, &i, sizeof(int)); //remeber that mempcy would create an implicty object so that newJ would point to it!
+NOW CONVERTING *BUFFER* TO POINTER OF INT WON'T WORK ANYMORE AND YOU'D NEED TO USE LAUNDER!!!!
       int* j = std::launder(reinterpret_cast<int*>(buffer)); #1 ok
       int * j  = reintepret_cast<int*>(newJ); //#2 ok
       reintepret_cast<int*>(buffer) = 30; //#3 UB as buffer points to char[];